-Enables or disables RAID for the SATA controllers integrated in the Chipset or configures the SATA controllers to AHCI mode.
+Allows you to decide whether to configure the SATA controller integrated in the Chipset to AHCI mode.

-▶ Native IDE Configures the SATA controller to IDE mode.
-(Default)

-▶ RAID Enables RAID for the SATA controller.

-▶ AHCI Configures the SATA controllers to AHCI mode.
-Advanced Host Controller Interface

-(AHCI) is an interface specification that allows the storage driver to enable advanced

-Serial ATA features such as Native Command Queuing and hot plug.
+- ▶ IDE Configures the SATA controller to IDE mode.
+(Default) - AHCI Configures the SATA controllers to AHCI mode.
+Advanced Host Controller Interface (AHCI) is an interface specification that allows the storage driver to enable advanced Serial ATA features such as Native Command Queuing and hot plug.

-⋄ OnChip USB Controller
+→ USB2.0 Controller

-Enables or disables the integrated USB controller.
+Enables or disables the integrated USB 2.0/1.1 controller.
 (Default: Enabled)